eZanmoto/dot/README.md

 `PATH` for convenience.

-A useful shortcut is to add an alias for `dot` to your shell initialisation script that contains the repository address:
+A useful shortcut is to add an alias for `dot` to your shell initialisation script that contains the repository address and your base directory:

-    alias dot='bash http://user@github.com/user/repo $HOME'
+    alias dot='bash /path/to/dot http://user@github.com/user/repo $HOME'

 This simplifies the commands to just be `dot` and `dot files`.
 We can also sync our shell initialisation script using `dot` which means that we only need to create our alias once.

-Another trick is to use `curl`/`wget` to run the most up-to-date version of `dot`, which can also be used in the alias:
+Another trick is to use `curl`/`wget` to run the most up-to-date version of `dot`, which can also be used with the alias:

     alias dot='curl --silent https://raw.githubusercontent.com/ezanmoto/dot/master/dot | bash -s - http://user@github.com/user/repo'